Luma de Oliveira: Modeling

 and on the cover of numerous Brazilian magazines: Fitness, Guys, Headline, Look, and Who's That Guy.

 She caught the attention of Brazilian Playboy in 1984 as the younger sister of television actress Isis de Oliveira, who was herself featured on the magazine's cover in 1983 and 1991.

 Luma was the covergirl in 1987, 1988, 1990, 2001 and 2005; she was named Miss Playboy International in 1999.

-Her five cover appearances, including her most recent at age 40, are the most of any person in the magazine's history and those issues generated record magazine sales.
-The January 2005 issue commemorated the magazine's 50th anniversary.
+Her five cover appearances, the last one at the age of 40, are tied with Scheila Carvalho as the most of any person in the magazine's history, and those issues generated record magazine sales.

-Oliveira appeared on the cover of VIP, a popular Brazilian men's magazine, in January 2000.
-In their annual reader poll, she was included in their list of the world's 100 sexiest women for the years 1998 through 2003, and 2006.
-Her highest ranking was in 2001, when she placed eighth.
+Oliveira's appearance at the cover of VIP, a popular Brazilian men's magazine by the same publisher as Playboy, Editora Abril, in January 2000, resulted in the magazine's best selling issue ever.
+In their annual reader poll of the world's 100 sexiest women, Oliveira appeared 6 times, between 1998 through 2003, and 2006, with her highest placement being eighth in 2001.